 How to Create a Habit of Helping with the Chores

 When children start helping with the chores at a young age, it can quickly become a positive habit that they can maintain for life.
 A “habit” is something that is done or practiced regularly.
 Once something becomes a habit, it becomes hard to give up.
-And, when chores become a family habit, life gets a lot easier for everyone in the household!
+When chores become a family habit, life gets a lot easier for everyone in the household.
+As the saying goes, “Many hands make light work.”

 Related: How to Change Your Life with the Power of Habit